kubevirt-ui/kube-gateway/README.md

 - oc-proxy can proxy WebSockets, the [noVNC](https://novnc.com/) demo shows WebSocket access to [kubevirt](https://kubevirt.io/) viertual machines noVNC server.
 - oc-proxy can get an access token via [Openshifts OAuth2 server](https://docs.openshift.com/container-platform/4.7/authentication/configuring-internal-oauth.html), if this OAuth2 server is used, the proxy will not require a pre existing token to run, the server is installed by default on [OKD](https://www.okd.io/) k8s clusters.

-The proxy will validate JWT bearer tokens check for "allowedAPIMethods" and "allowedAPIRegexp" claims, and if token and request are valid, send an API request using the proxy-known k8s token.
+The proxy will validate JWT bearer tokens, check for "allowedAPIMethods" and "allowedAPIRegexp" claims, and if token and request are valid, send an API request using the service account k8s token.

 ## Compile and run